Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by McCall Say Reservoir.
-Irrigation allocations are directly tied to these storage metrics.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 1 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context